 The granite Minnesota Monument was erected in 1916 by the state of Minnesota in memory of its soldiers who fought in the Civil War and were buried at the cemetery.
-John K. Daniels of St. Paul, Minn., is the sculptor.
+John K. Daniels of St. Paul, MN, is the sculptor.
 Daniels also did three other Minnesota monuments, found at Little Rock (1920), Nashville and Jefferson Barracks (1922) national cemeteries.
 Seven Minnesota monuments were commissioned in all for national cemeteries during the post-Civil War years.
-The others are located at the national cemeteries at Vicksburg, Miss.
-(1906-07); Shiloh, Tenn.
-(1908); and Marion, Ind.
-(1913).
+The others are located at the national cemeteries at Vicksburg, MS (1906–1907); Shiloh, TN (1908); and Marion, IN (1913).

 The Illinois Monument is a granite-and-bronze sarcophagus commissioned by the state of Illinois.
 Dedicated in 1929, it depicts a soldier in repose.